 , which will be the platform lead devices for Windows Phone 8.1

 Microsoft's Joe Belfiore, VP Windows Phone program management and design, introduced a bevy of enhanced features in the Windows Phone 8.1 that the Redmond giant hopes will bring more personal and smarter experience for consumers.

 We've broken down the eight biggest new features in the Windows Phone 8.1 including the ones that made it into the highlights - Cortana, Action Centre, Word Flow and more personalised Start Screen.

 1. Greater Start Screen personalisation

 Microsoft in an attempt to offer more customisable options to Windows Phone users, has added 'Start background' feature that allows users to add an image to the tiles on the Start screen of the device.

-will add an image of the user's choice to multiple tiles on the Start screen.
+The feature will add an image of the user's choice to multiple tiles on the Start screen.
 Earlier, the Live Tiles on the Start screen on Windows Phone 8 were limited to solid colours.

 2. Cortana: Finally arrives to take on Apple's Siri and Google's Google Now

 One of the highlight features of Windows Phone 8.1 is Cortana, which is Microsoft's voice-based virtual assistant.
 The Redmond giant's Cortana is based on a popular AI character in Microsoft's blockbuster video game franchise, Halo.

 Microsoft has announced that Cortana will be available first in the US as a 'beta' and later will released in the UK and China in the second half of 2014, while in other countries Cortana might reach by 2015.

 3. Action Centre for notifications